optimagic-dev/optimagic/docs/source/index.md

 Videos
 ```

-Collection of tutorials, talks, and screencasts on estimagic.
+Collection of tutorials, talks, and screencasts on optimagic.

 ````